COVID-19: travel health notice for all travellers

 - keep up to date with the latest regional weather forecasts

 - follow the advice and instructions of local authorities

 - police: 113

 There is no Canadian government office in Equatorial Guinea.
 You can obtain consular assistance from the High Commission of Canada to Nigeria, in Abuja.

 Abuja - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Abuja, Nigeria, and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the High Commission of Canada to Nigeria, in Abuja, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.